 The CoC assesses the community needs related to DV by receiving HMIS comparable reports for CoC and ESG Program-funded projects from the DV database managed by the Texas Council on Family Violence (TCFV).
 TCFV operates an HMIS-comparable database called Osnium, which, while used by many victim services providers, is not used by all.
 CoC Program funded projects that use de-identified aggregate data from the comparable database to participate in the Quarterly Performance Scorecard.
-Projects are required to run reports which provide de-identified aggregate data from the comparable database to source projects applying for CoC Program funding.
+Projects are required to run reports which provide de-identified aggregate data from the comparable database to complete the Quarterly Performance Scorecard.
+These reports are also used to score projects applying for CoC Program funding.
 CoC Program-funded projects use this data to respond to the Supplemental Project Narrative (SPN) portion of the application for CoC Program funding.
 The CoC utilizes all of these instances of gathering de-identified data from the comparable database to assess the special needs related to domestic violence, dating violence, sexual assault, and stalking in the Texas Balance of State Continuum of Care.